 What’s Next: 4 to 6 Years

-What’s going on: The fusion between brain regions continues — as do pruning and myelination — enabling kiddos to learn increasingly complex concepts and skills.
+What’s going on: The fusion between brain regions continues — as do pruning and myelination — enabling kids to learn increasingly complex concepts and skills.
 A big one is how to read.
 Interestingly, Norton says that from an evolutionary standpoint, reading is quite new, so there is nothing in our DNA that’s specifically designed to help us read.

 “When we learn to read, we are essentially taking areas of the brain associated with visual processing, originally for purposes of things like finding tigers in the jungle, and linking those to spoken language and printed symbols,” she says.
 “So, at age four and beyond, we learn to read because we link language and visual and cognitive processing regions together more efficiently.”
-Two-year-olds, by contrast, can’t do that, Norton adds, which is why they’re not yet ready to learn to read.
+Two-year-olds, by contrast, can’t do that, which is why they’re not yet ready to learn to read.

 Milestones: As mentioned, kids in this age bracket typically start reading.
 They can also count, rhyme, identify colors, draw distinguishable pictures, focus on tasks, recognize familiar environments and transition into new ones, remain calm amidst unexpected change, and play well with other kids.

 Again, these, like all milestones, are not set in stone, so parents shouldn’t freak out if their child’s markers don’t align exactly with the age at which most kids experience them.
 Your pediatrician can help determine if a missed milestone is a cause for concern.